honore-nduwayo/cs50p-final-project/README.md

  END OF REPORT
 ============================================================
 ```
+## Commands

+NOTE: THESE COMMANDS USING "python3" as a requirement for macs, for other, you might not need the "3" and simply use "python"

+Running the program:

+1. python3 project.py sample.log

+2. python3 project.py sample.log --failed-login-threshold 4 --port-scan-threshold 5 --time-window 60

+3. python3 project.py sample.log --output report.txt

+Regenerating test data:

+1. python3 generate_test_data.py --output sample.log --lines 200

+Running the tests:

+1. python3 -m pytest test_project.py

+2. python3 -m pytest test_project.py -v

+`-v` shows each test name individually, pass or fail, instead of just a summary count.

+3. python3 -m pytest test_project.py -v -k parse_log_line

+`-k` runs only tests whose name contains that text — useful for rerunning one function's tests while debugging without running the whole suite.

+Anything specific among these you want to run right now and check the output of?
 ## Files in this project

 `project.py` is the whole program.
 It has these functions inside it.